wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-edge-browser/includes/7-explain-microsoft-edge-insider-channels.md

     Intended for broad deployment.
 Stable version of the prior Beta channel release.
 Most users should be using this channel.
   :::column-end:::
   :::column:::
-    New features shipped about every 4 weeks.
+    New features shipped about every four weeks.
 Security and quality updates ship as needed.
   :::column-end:::
 :::row-end:::